Changing Display Settings in Zoom

 1. Open Zoom on your desktop.

-2. Click the gear in the top right corner under your profile picture.
+2. Click the gear icon in the top right corner just below your profile picture.

 4. From the first setting, "Window size when screen sharing:" you have three options.
-"Fullscreen mode" should be selected by default.
-"Maximize window" will expand your Zoom window to fill your whole screen without gong into fullscreen.
+"Fullscreen mode" will be selected by default.
+"Maximize window" will expand your Zoom window to fill your whole screen without gong into full-screen.
 "Maintain current size" will keep the size of your Zoom window as it was when somebody started sharing.